morganbarkhurst/PythonProjectDataAnalysis/README.md

 10. Section 25 - 26: Spark with Python and Neural Nets (2 hours)
 11. Section 26 - 27: Deep Learning and Appendix (2 hours)
 12. Reveiw weak topics and play with data analysis (2 hours)

+### Week 1

+Spent _ hours and completed Sections 1 - 3.
+The code written is as follows: